sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### AnnounceAppCreationFailure

-Informs Glue42 that a new child application instance couldn't be created.
+Informs Glue42 that a new child app instance couldn't be created.

 *Parameters:*